 Creativity as a human attribute took hold during the Enlightenment, and was linked with the rise of individualism and the idea of genius.
 Perhaps this is why so many people still believe they can’t be creative.
 They know they’re neither divinely inspired nor endowed with great genius so think they can’t do it.

-But everyone is born creative.
-Yet we often lose touch with our innate abilities.
-There are many reasons for this, but it comes down to one basic emotion:
+Everyone is born creative and yet we often lose touch with our innate abilities.
+There are many reasons for this, and I won’t go into forensic detail about it, suffice to say it comes down to one basic emotion:

 Creating anything is hard work and always gives rise to anxiety.
 To create is to step into the unknown, so it’s no surprise that you end up feeling scared.
 It can be hard to explore the plot of your story when you’re dealing with the internal distractions of self-doubt and insecurity.
 So how do you navigate this process of turning your ideas into something other people can enjoy and share?

 There are a multitude of theories about how creativity works and what you can do to enhance it.
 Most are a variation on the process of finding an idea, thinking about it, and then working on it.
-The stages involve things like:
+The stages involve things like Inspiration (you cast about for ideas and do research), Incubation (you let it stew in your subconscious), Elaboration (you work on the idea), and Evaluation (you review the idea to see if it worked).
+Sounds simple!

-The version I’ll be using in this series is more psychological and comes from the book Fearless Creating by Eric Maisel, in which he explores the creative process in six stages.
+The version I’ll be using in this series is more psychological and comes from Fearless Creating by Eric Maisel, in which he explores the creative process in six stages.
 Each stage is characterised by a particular kind of anxiety which you can overcome using appropriate techniques, as we’ll discover.
-Here’s an outline:
+Here’s a list of the stages, their anxiety types and how they’re handled:

 Stages of the Creative Process

-WISHING which gives you hungry mind anxiety – dealt with by appropriate feeding.
+1. WISHING gives rise to hungry mind anxiety – dealt with by appropriate feeding.

-CHOOSING which gives you confused mind anxiety – dealt with by appropriate clarity.
+2. CHOOSING gives rise to confused mind anxiety – dealt with by appropriate clarity.

-STARTING which gives you weakened mind anxiety – dealt with by appropriate strength.
+3. STARTING gives rise to weakened mind anxiety – dealt with by appropriate strength.

-WORKING which gives you chaotic mind anxiety – dealt with by appropriate order.
+4. WORKING gives rise to chaotic mind anxiety – dealt with by appropriate order.

-COMPLETING which gives you critical mind anxiety and attached mind anxiety – dealt with by appropriate appraising and appropriate detaching, respectively.
+5. COMPLETING gives rise to critical mind anxiety and attached mind anxiety – dealt with by appropriate appraising and appropriate detaching, respectively.